oliverwreath/OpenSourceOliverSpringEngine/README.md

 * Supporting Spring Security FormLogin out of the box!
 * Supporting login with Google out of the box!
 * Crazy handy data grid integration with RESTful as well as their unit-test out of the box!
 * Supports internationalization by default!
-CREATE DATABASE Mydb_Name CHARACTER SET utf8mb4 COLLATEutf8mb4_unicode_ci;
+CREATE DATABASE Mydb_Name CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

 # Quick Configurations
 * 1 rename src/main/resources/application-dev.properties.bak TO application-dev.properties